+The center pivot offers the perfect platform for sprinklers to deliver the right amount of water in the right way.
 Nelson Irrigation has a full range of products from the pivot point to the end gun.
 Create the system that's right for your crops with control valves, pivot sprinklers, pressure regulators, and end guns, and the package is complete.
 Efficiency and effectiveness are at the heart of this superior center pivot irrigation package.

+Different crops, climates, soils, and farming practices demand different kinds of sprinklers.
+At Nelson Irrigation, we recognize that every client has unique needs, which is why we’ve devised a family of products with precision engineering to provide a multitude of functions.
+Put another way, modularity is the cornerstone of every Nelson system.
 Our original 3000 Series centered around the 3TN nozzle.
 With the introduction of the 3NV nozzle, the 3030 Series does even more.
 To ensure every advancement we make to our sprinklers will actually benefit farmers, we work hand-in-hand with grower-cooperators in the Columbia Basin.
 They provide real-world input regarding irrigation needs, and we turn around and incorporate their requests for better functionality into our new designs.

 At Nelson Irrigation, we’re always working to solve your problems before they crop up.
 As irrigation solution experts, we’ve spent more than a century innovating, testing, and manufacturing high-quality products, but you don’t have to take our word for it.
 See what past clients have to say about our irrigation systems by checking out the testimonials below.

 One of the products from Nelson Irrigation I’ve been very pleased with is the R3000 system of rotator nozzles.
 The diameter of the wet surface is much bigger and really reduces the amount of run-off I have, especially on tighter soil.